All Episodes

 I am telling you the technology of rapidradios.com is going to be a lifesaver for you.

-It gives you one touch connection with all of your employees.
+It gives you one-touch connection with all of your employees.

 You can talk to your staff, and that means up to 200 units on one feed.

-They're a hundred percent private.
+They're 100% private.

-You don't have a subscription to pay for, you don't have to sign up for anything.
+You don't have to sign up for anything.

 They're ready to go right out of the box.

-It's simple, you just go to rapid radios.com and with one push of a button.
+You just go to rapidradios.com and with one push of a button, hey, Joe, how's that project working out?

-Uh yeah, as soon as you're finished, bring it over to my office.
+As soon as you're finished, bring it over to my office.

-Or when you're done, uh let me know how uh whether or not the subcontractor shows up, and as soon as he does, please, you know, please buzz me on the radio.
+And as soon as he does, please, you know, please buzz me on the radio.

 Boom.

-And they and then get in touch with you.
+And then get in touch with you.

-And you know, when we finally got them here on this show, I mean, I'm in Florida, but I can talk to Linda in Pennsylvania, New York, our friends there, and communicate with everybody, clear as a bell.
+And when we finally got them here on this show, I mean, I'm in Florida, but I can talk to Linda in Pennsylvania, New York, our friends there, and communicate with everybody, clear as a bell.

-Sweet baby James, I love to wake him up at 4 a.m. except lately he's been turning it off or putting it in another room.
+Sweet baby James, I love to wake him up at 4 a.m., except lately he's been turning it off or putting it in another room.

 Right now, if you go to rapidradios.com, you'll get 60% off.